rajender-ufo/go-samples/README.md

 along with a basic understanding of git workflow.

 ## Overview
-This is totally a learning excersise to illustrate/practice the following:-
+This is a learning excersise to illustrate/practice the following:-
 1. Create a repo
 2. Add/Edit file and commit
 3. Create a branch for some changes